Garages

 Research the code

-Our Seattle Municipal Code (SMC) and Environmentally Critical Area Code limit the size and placement of your garage.
+Our land use zoning and environmentally critical area codes limit the size and placement of your garage.

 The combined footprint of your structures (including new garage), covered areas, and decks 36 inches or more above the ground can’t exceed a certain percentage of your lot size.
 That percentage depends upon your property’s land use zone.

 You usually can’t put a garage within the front 20 feet or the side 5 feet of your property.
-You may place your garage in your rear yard (within the last 25 feet or the rear 20 percent of your lot’s depth, whichever is less), but we limit its size and height.
+You may place your garage in your rear yard (within the last 10-15 feet), but we limit its size and height.
+We may also require a side setback agreement with your neighbor.

 If your garage will be located in an environmentally critical area, additional restrictions will apply.
-Please contact the Applicant Services Center for coaching.
+Please contact us through our SDCI Services page for coaching.

-Your garage will also need to meet our building code requirements.
+Your garage will also need to meet our building code requirements based on the Seattle Residential Code.
 For subject-to-field-inspection permits, we check those requirements when we inspect your project during construction.
 For addition or alteration permits, we check them during our review of your construction plans.

 Should You Hire a Professional?